11 Beers

 "11 Beers" is a song by Canadian country duo The Reklaws with American country artist Jake Owen.
-The track was written by Hardy, Ashley Gorley, Hunter Phelps, and Benjamin Johnson, and produced by Todd Clark.
+The track was written by Michael Hardy, Ashley Gorley, Hunter Phelps, and Ben Johnson, and produced by Todd Clark.
 It was the lead single off the Reklaws' third studio album Good Ol' Days.

 Background

 The Reklaws first met Jake Owen at the Boots and Hearts Music Festival in 2016, when Owen was a headlining act set to be introduced by the then-upcoming Reklaws.
 They initially watched Owen drive up backstage with the Volkswagen bus from the cover of his album American Love, before he introduced himself to the sibling duo.
 Stuart Walker of the Reklaws stated that Owen's authenticity off the stage along with the "vibes" from his performance were inspiration for how he wanted the Reklaws to build their image as country artists.
 Years later, the two artists were looking to record a song together and sent demos to each other back and forth for approximately eight months.
 Owen sent "11 Beers" to the Reklaws, and Stuart Walker stated he initially was scared of the title as the duo has already recorded several drinking songs, including their hit "Can't Help Myself".
 They were nonetheless intrigued as the song was written by several well-known Nashville writers including Hardy, a fellow country artist who sang the vocals for the demo of the song.
 They were instant fans of the track upon listening to it and recognizing its theme of reminiscing about a summer love between two people.
 Jenna Walker of the Reklaws described the song as the "first of many to come" in the "next level" of the duo's music, adding that the duo knows their fans "are going to relate to this track because we’ve all lived through losing something before we felt it was finished".